qojulia/WaveguideQED.jl/docs/src/tutorial.md

 nothing #hide
 ```

-With this we can now simulate the scattering of a single photon with a gaussian wavefunction scattered on a cavity.
+With this, we can now simulate the scattering of a single photon with a Gaussian wavefunction scattered on a cavity.
 We define the initial state as waveguide state as:

 ```@example tutorial
 ξ(t,σ,t0) = sqrt(2/σ)* (log(2)/pi)^(1/4)*exp(-2*log(2)*(t-t0)^2/σ^2)